-Single Step Workflow
+# Single Step Workflow

-Create the Workflow
+### Create a Workflow

 A workflow is usually implemented as a class that inherits from Workflow.
-The class can define an arbitrary number of nodes, each of which is a class that extens NeuronAI\Workflow\Node
+The class can define an arbitrary number of nodes, each of which is a class that extens `NeuronAI\Workflow\Node`.

 First, let's create the MyWorkflow class:

-php vendor/bin/neuron make:workflow App\\Neuron\\MyWorkflow
+vendor/bin/neuron make:workflow App\\Neuron\\MyAgent

 Here is the simplest possible workflow: